eZanmoto/Bake/doc/generated_program_style_guide.md

 The following guidelines should, in general, be applied to all types of projects across all languages.

++ The project should have a README.md file in the root folder of the project which outlines how to build and run the project (at least)
 + The program should use a function defined in a separate module
 + The program should be written in a style conforming to the general style guidelines of that language